-2015.12-2021.09 sample (72 months) is 1.0 (19.3% return and 19.3% stdev)
+2015.12-2023.03 sample (100 months) is 0.61 (12.4% excess return and 20.3% stdev)

-- Moreover, house price indices suffer from appraisal smoothing which biases down volatility of aggregate housing returns; see literature started by Geltner (1991) - Buying and selling individual houses incurs idiosyncratic risk, reflecting for example labor income risk in the neighborhood or risk of mismanagement of the local public schools - Buying and selling individual houses also incurs large transaction costs, e.g. 6% broker fee (paid by the seller), mortgage recording tax, title insurance, etc. - Some recent evidence on housing return volatility at the property level suggest volatility around 15%; see Flavin and Yamashita (2002), Landvoigt, Piazzesi, and Schneider (2002) - Giacoletti (2021) shows that idiosyncratic housing return variance does not scale with holding period; higher for shorter holding periods.
+- House price indices suffer from appraisal smoothing which biases down volatility of aggregate housing returns; see literature started by Geltner (1991) - Buying and selling individual houses incurs idiosyncratic risk, reflecting for example labor income risk in the neighborhood or risk of mismanagement of the local public schools - Buying and selling individual houses also incurs large transaction costs, e.g. 5-6% broker fee (paid by the seller), mortgage recording tax, title insurance, etc. - Some recent evidence on housing return volatility at the property level suggest volatility around 15%; see Flavin and Yamashita (2002), Landvoigt, Piazzesi, and Schneider (2002) - Giacoletti (2021) shows that idiosyncratic housing return variance does not scale with holding period; higher for shorter holding periods.
 As a fraction of total housing return variance, idiosyncratic risk accounts for 80% for one-year holding period, but only 50% for ten-year holding period. - Similar findings in commercial real estate transactions are found by Sagi (2021).
 Sagi proposes a matching model to capture illiquidity risk.
 Properties that must be sold quickly are exposed to more illiquidity risk.

-- One traded proxy for the volatility of aggregate housing returns is the volatility of residential REIT returns, which is similar to the volatility of aggregate equity market - \ Resi REIT return volatility is 19.1% (1994.01-2020.11) - \ Income return volatility is only 1.1%; price return volatility is 19.1%. - \ After de-leveraging, we get to an asset return volatility of about 13.4%. - \ As noted, holdings of resi REITS are predominantly MF; stable, high-quality apartment buildings in firstand second-tier cities. - \ Some of the REIT volatility may be "inherited" from the broader stock market and reflect sentiment fluctuations; similar to discussion of "financialization" in commodities. - \ SFR REIT volatility is 19.3% but short sample (2015.12-2021.09), small cross-section, and emerging asset with large capital inflows.
+- One traded proxy for the volatility of aggregate housing returns is the volatility of residential REIT returns, which is similar to the volatility of aggregate equity market - \ Resi REIT return volatility is 19.1% (1994.01-2024.03) - \ Income return volatility is only 1.9%; price return volatility is 19.1%. - \ After de-leveraging, we get to an asset return volatility of 13.4%. - \ As noted, holdings of resi REITS are predominantly MF; stable, high-quality apartment buildings in firstand second-tier cities. - \ Some of the REIT volatility may be "inherited" from the broader stock market and reflect sentiment fluctuations; similar to discussion of "financialization" in commodities. - \ SFR REIT volatility is 20.2% but short sample (2015.12-2024.03), small cross-section, and emerging asset with large capital inflows.